 Santiago also noted that homebuyers sometimes don’t understand the terms of their purchase until they sign their closing documents, a process that can be daunting.
 Learning about these things beforehand “is the key to controlling financing,” she says.

 “We want to make sure a client doesn’t just get a house [but that] they keep the house,” adds Santiago.

 Education makes for a better home-buying experience, Santiago says.
-NHS sponsors a free class that helps consumers understand how to read their credit reports, change their lifestyles to budget for a home purchase, and learn how to compare fees.
+NHS sponsors a free class that helps consumers understand how to read their credit reports, understand what credit scores are needed to buy a house, change their lifestyles to budget for a home purchase, and learn how to compare fees.

 “More than anything, understand what you are getting into,” says Chelsea Barrish, a program quality analyst at Clarifi, a financial literacy organization in Philadelphia.
 Know if you are applying for a fixed or adjustable rate mortgage, for example, and understand what that means.

 When picking a lender, “compare apples to apples,” says Barrish.
 Interest rates for 30-year fixed mortgages are typically higher than those of 15-year mortgage loans, Barrish says, so mortgage companies often advertise 15-year loans because they have the lowest rates.

 Interview several different lenders and real estate agents before choosing one, Santiago advises.
 See if they are a good fit with your needs.
 “You want someone who can answer all your questions,” she adds.

 “A potential lender that doesn’t respond in a timely fashion from the very beginning will be that way through the end,” says Hilary O’Connor, a real estate agent and Vice President of Sales at The O’Connor Hebson Group in Chicago.
 “If they aren’t available to you from the get-go, then I would look elsewhere.”